-The fact that the Sun and other stars are primarily composed of hydrogen and helium is a fact that anyone with any interest in astronomy knows.
+That the Sun and other stars are primarily composed of hydrogen and helium is something that anyone with any interest in astronomy knows.
 It is an established fact.
 What most people don’t know is who first came up with that hypothesis.

 Her name was Cecilia Helena Payne-Gaposchkin, born May 10, 1900 in Britain.